Make the Most of Your Summer: Tips to Plan for College

 Find colleges you may be interested in.

-Be sure to regularly check out the College Board Student Blog for more resources and tips like “5 Ways to Tour Colleges at Home” and “Tips for Making a College Decision During Coronavirus.”
+Be sure to regularly check out the College Board Student Blog for more resources and tips like “5 Ways to Tour Colleges at Home” and “What is a Test-Optional College?."
 We know planning for the future can feel overwhelming, but we’re here to help.
-For more timely updates and tips, follow us on Instagram @collegeboard.
+For more timely updates and tips, follow us on Instagram @collegeboard and TikTok.